 He can weigh up to 105 pounds if not used as a working dog.
 This breed can be bigger than the giant Alaskan Malamute.
 You can often tell him apart from a Malamute simply by the color of his eyes because they are any color apart from blue.
 With his yellow eyes, he looks very wolf-like.

 He has similar face mask patterns to the Arctic sled dogs, and his coat is similar too.
 The main differences are his curly Akita-like tail and smaller pointy ears.
 He is now commonly found in family homes, completing his rounds as the family guard dog.
-He is alert and enthusiastic and happy to snuggle in the evening after a hard day’s work protecting his family.
+He is alert, enthusiastic, and happy to snuggle in the evening after a hard day’s work protecting his family.

 He is swift and agile, making him a fantastic agility course participant.
 This is great if you plan to show off how smart and obedient your pooch is.
-Finnish Lapphunds are very loving with their family, but wary of strangers.
-He prefers the quiet, cuddly life with his family, and doesn’t like to be the center of attention.
+Finnish Lapphunds are very loving with their family but wary of strangers.
+He prefers a quiet, cuddly life with his family and doesn’t like to be the center of attention.

 Seppala Siberian Sleddog